 1939 -1949: Due to paper rationing, the Beano and Dandy both appear on alternate weeks, rather than weekly.

-1940-43: Musso The Wop appears, the racist title of a strip mocking Italian fascist leader Benito Mussolini.
+1940-43: Musso The Wop appears, the racist title of a strip mocking Italian fascist leader, Benito Mussolini.
 The real leader was overthrown in 1943 and the strip ended.

 1948: Biffo the Bear appears and immediately knocks Big Eggo off the front page.
 Eggo disappears forever in 1949.

 Biffo remains on the front page.
-Dennis’s distinctive black and red jumper appear after a few weeks and Dennis’s friends Curly and Pie-Face as well as Softy Walter all appear from the early Fifties onwards.
+Dennis’s distinctive black and red jumper appear after a few weeks and Dennis’s friends Curly and Pie-Face as well as Softy Walter all appear from the early Fifties onward.
 Gnasher comes later.

 1953: Three major stories Roger the Dodger, Minnie the Minx and Little Plum all begin.
 Little Plum (“your redskin chum”) ceases to appear regularly after 1998.